New Fast Automatic Daffodils: History

 Formed in 1988 by Dolan Hewison (guitar), Justin Crawford (bass), Perry Saunders (drums) in Hulme whilst students at Manchester Polytechnic, the line-up was complete when Andy Spearpoint, who at the time was at drama school in Manchester, joined on vocals.
 The name comes from a poem by Adrian Henri that mixed an advertisement for the Dutch DAF car with the Wordsworth poem "I Wandered Lonely as a Cloud".
 Often associated with the Madchester scene of the late 1980s, but never really part of that scene, taking more inspiration from post punk labels such as Postcard Records, the band's debut single, "Lions" was released in 1989 on Playtime Records (then home to Inspiral Carpets), followed the same year by the Music Is Shit EP.
 In 1990, after the success of their breakthrough single "Big" they signed to Play It Again Sam Records, September of that year seeing the release of "Fishes Eyes", and debut album Pigeonhole appearing in November, which reached the UK top 50.

 They developed a brilliant live reputation touring the UK, Europe and the US having secured deals with Mute / Elektra in the States.
-Further singles followed in 1991 working with legendary Factory producer Martin Hannett on a rerecorded version of "Get Better". and in 1992 they de-camped to Belgium to work with the equally famous Craig Leon on their second album Body Exit Mind, a more experimental record that was mostly recorded in live takes trying to capture the elusive live performances the band were famed for.
-Released in October 1992 and reaching No. 57 in the UK it spawned two NME singles of the week with 'Its Not What You Know" and "Stockholm" which became a top 10 college radio hit in the US.
-1994 saw the band shorten their name to New FADS, with 2 EPs released that year, before a final album, Love It All in 1995.
+Further singles followed in 1991, working with legendary Factory producer Martin Hannett on a rerecorded version of "Get Better".
+In 1992 they de-camped to Belgium to work with producer Craig Leon on their second album Body Exit Mind, a more experimental record that was mostly recorded in live takes trying to capture the elusive live sound the band were known for.
+Released in October 1992 and reaching No. 57 in the UK, it spawned two NME singles of the week: "Its Not What You Know" and "Stockholm", the latter of which became a top 10 college radio hit in the US in 1993, also reaching No. 30 on the Billboard Modern Rock chart.
+1994 saw the band shorten their name to New FADS, with 2 EPs released that year, before a final album, Love It All, in 1995.
 The band split up in 1995.

 The band recorded three sessions for John Peel's radio show, the first two of which were compiled onto an album, The Peel Sessions in 1991.
 Their song "Big" also reached No. 14 in the Festive Fifty in 1990 and featured on the influential 1990 compilation album Happy Daze.
-Their lone charting success in the United States was the single "Stockholm", which reached No. 30 on the Billboard Modern Rock charts in 1993.

 Singer Andy Spearpoint also flirted with acting, having a small part in Coronation Street.